There are ways to cut cravings by naturally

 One of the most effective insulin resistance treatments is for overweight or obese patients to reach a healthy weight.
 This can be achieved both through diet and exercise.

 Although low-fat diets were advised for weight loss in the past, experts now recommend the modernized and more effective approach of incorporating healthy fats into the diet, along with nutritionally dense yet low-calorie foods such as vegetables and lean protein.

-Most importantly, minimizing intake of processed foods and increasing foods with a low glycemic index can make positive changes towards a healthier insulin sensitivity.
+Most importantly, minimizing intake of processed foods and increasing foods with a low glycemic index can make positive changes towards healthier insulin sensitivity.
 Glycemic index measures the ways in which the blood glucose levels are impacted by the food product.
-Foods such as white breads and pastas tend to have the highest glycemic index scores.
+Foods such as white bread and pasta tend to have the highest glycemic index scores.

 Without an in-depth analysis of a patient’s biomarkers, conditions such as insulin resistance can be easily overlooked.
 Yet, like many other precursors for serious disease, insulin resistance is most effectively addressed in its early stages.
 It’s therefore critical that at-risk populations, including adults over the age of 40, overweight or inactive individuals, and people with a family history of type 2 diabetes, have their insulin sensitivity routinely tested.

 At Cenegenics, our clinicians remain focused on disease prevention by addressing any current warning signs while also giving patients the tools they need to optimize their health moving forward.

 Through comprehensive lab work, patient-oriented treatment approaches encompassing individualized meal and exercise plans, and ongoing vigilance, our specialists help patients navigate conditions such as insulin resistance and prediabetes successfully.
 The end result is better health and vitality, both now and into the future.

 If you’re interested in discovering how Cenegenics can help you unlock the healthiest version of yourself, contact your nearest location today.